-Smoky cashew butter is an easy upgrade from run-of-the-mill cashew butter.
-Without the use of chemicals or refined sugars, this vegan treat is perfect on gluten-free crackers, apples, or celery.
-Better yet, try it on your next burger (I know – so not vegan, but oh, so good).
+A new take on the classic cashew butter recipe.
+Smoky cashew butter is an easy upgrade from run-of-the-mill homemade cashew butter.
+Sweeten it up or make it spicy, raw cashew butter makes a perfect snack.
+Without the use of chemicals or refined sugars, this cashew butter is perfect on gluten-free crackers, apples, or celery.
+Better yet, try it on your next burger (I know – weird, but oh, so good).

-Whenever Mr. Peel gets out the smoker, I frantically search the fridge and cabinets for anything I can throw on.
-It doesn’t come out often, so I put it to good use when it does.
-Smoked almonds are an all-time favorite, cod fillets from the freezer make a killer salad, and even fresh jalapenos can be smoked until fully dried and crushed into chipotle powder.
+Whenever Mr. Peel gets out the smoker (we use a charcoal smoker similar to this one here), I frantically search the fridge and cabinets for anything I can throw on.
+The smoker doesn’t come out often, so I put it to good use when it does.
+Smoked almonds are an all-time favorite, cod fillets, and even fresh jalapenos can be smoked until fully dried and crushed into chipotle powder.

 Today, I was out of almonds, so I figured cashews would work.
-Unfortunately, the only ones I had were already soaking and destined for cashew butter.
+Unfortunately, the only ones I had were already soaking and destined for a basic raw cashew butter.
 Mr. Peel said that we should make smoked cashew butter, and a tasty new idea was born!

 How to Make Smoky Cashew Butter

-Once they have cooled enough to handle, place the smoked nuts in a food processor or blender and process on low for 5-8 minutes.
-You may need to add avocado or olive oil; the natural texture will be thicker than typical cashew butter.
-You can also create sweet and savory variations.
-Check out the following additions or get creative and add some of your own.
+Once the smoked cashews have cooled enough to handle, place the smoked cashews and salt in a food processor or blender and process on low for 5-8 minutes.
+Scrape down the sides as needed.
+Smoked cashews will produce a thicker butter than the typical cashew butter.
+You can add avocado or olive oil if needed.

 - pink peppercorns